sue-paige/sue-paige.github.io/index.md

 * Property-based testing using [QuickCheck] for the custom search algorithm
 * Blogging system, with Atom/RSS, tagging, indexing

+Also, check out [my technical website's phlog-mirror](https://www.someodd.zip/phlog-mirror/), which gets built by Bore's command to archive to Jekyll!

 #### Whisper Radio

 [Whisper Radio](https://radio.someodd.zip/stream) is a radio show hosted by AI and Bash scripts.
 It is ([open source](https://github.com/someodd/whisper-radio)).